Spring Boot and Swagger - Documenting RESTful Services (REST API)

 </dependency>

-As we are using a SNAPSHOT version, you would need to add a repository for jfrog-snapshots in your pom.xml.
+Because we’re utilising a SNAPSHOT version, you’ll need to include a jfrog-snapshots repository in your pom.xml.

 <repository>